 The contracted Test Administrator shall implement appropriate procedures for use in the event a student states that he or she is physically unable to provide a urine sample.
 At a minimum, if a student says that he or she is unable to provide a urine specimen, the student will be given a 40 ounce glass of water and a minimum of three hours to provide a urine sample.
 A student that is unable to provide a sample after the determined time limit has expired will be subject to consequences under Subsection B.3, Refusal to Test/Leaving a Test, unless it is determined that the student is excused from testing for a legitimate medical reason.
-If the student states that he or she has a medical problem which prevents the student from providing a urine sample, the student will be given the opportunity to communicate with the MRO.
+If the student will be given the opportunity to communicate with the MRO.
 In consultation with the student's physician, the MRO shall determine whether or not the student has a legitimate medical reason for being excused from the testing.